BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

   for `FDIV` and `FSQRT` are commented-out.
 If you reactivate them, you will see clearly that these two instructions are not IEEE-754 compliant yet !

+Using this framework was *very* comfortable: I started with a fake FPU, completely implemented in C++.
+In addition, my simulation code outputs all the used instructions at the end of the simulation.
+I adopted a *fake it until you make it* approach: I started with `mandel_float` computed with `-O0`, seeing that I needed `FLW`,`FSW`,`FADD`,`FSUB`,`FMUL` and `FLE`.
+So I started implementing these 5 ones in Verilog.
+When it worked on the simulator, I tested on my ARTY.
+Then I computed with `-O3`, tested again in the simulator: now uses the `FMADD` functions, so I implemented them, tested in Verilator, and then on the ARTY once it worked on the Verilator, and so on and so forth (and `tinyraytracer` compiled in `-O3` nearly uses the whole instruction set, except `FCLASS`).

 The next steps
 --------------